-Someone wrote to me and asked if I could help them use yoga and natural therapies to heal their thyroid issues.
-Of course I can!
+Someone wrote to me and asked if I could help them use yoga and natural therapies to heal and support their thyroid issues.
+Of course, I can!

 Remember that whenever there is a problem, there is a solution.
 Whenever there is a will, there is a way.
 It is NEVER too late to live; it is ALWAYS too early to die!